-By default, Google Cloud only allows the creation of five projects per billing account.
-Since there is a 1:1 relationship between Terra workspaces and Google projects, this limits the number of workspaces per billing account to five (assuming you haven't also created any on GCP console).
-This number is insufficient for most Terra users, let alone groups with many users on the same billing account.
+By default, Google Cloud only allows five Google projects per billing account.
+Since each Terra Workspace has its own dedicated Google project, this limits the number of workspaces per billing account to five (assuming you haven't also created any on GCP console, outside of Terra).
+This number is insufficient for most Terra users, let alone groups with many users on the same Billing account.

-We recommend asking for a small (five) quota to avoid triggering an abuse investigation.
-When you have established a reputation with Google based on work in GCP (in Terra), you can ask for more quota later, as your project needs grow.
+To start, we recommend keeping your projects-per-billing-account quota at five, to avoid triggering an abuse investigation.
+Once you have established a reputation with Google based on work in Google Cloud (in Terra), you can ask for more quota later as your project needs grow.

 How to request a project quota increase